How to Style a Sofa Table for Early Spring

 It was also a good time to turn the cushions and straighten them.

-Next, I removed almost everything from the table.
+Next, I removed everything except the lamp from the sofa table.

 Just FYI, the entire backyard was covered in snow on this day.
 The sun was so bright and reflecting on the snow.